-Before it launched its phishing attack, Haxor3k set up a website to download a PDF with content that looked like a draft agreement but also contained a nasty surprise: since Haxor3k's research indicated that LBS LLP used an outdated PDF reader with known security issues, it created a malicious file that could break the program and infect the computer system.
-If the file succeeds, Haxor3k's virus will connect back to Haxor3k's systems asking for further instructions, and Haxor3k will be into the firm's infrastructure.
+Illustration #6: Alex blocks a virus Alex appears to be logged Before it launched its phishinto the sharing site and ing attack, Haxor3k set up a downloads the PDF sent by website to download a PDF Dr. Seo, but the firm's antivi- with content that looked like rus protection immediately a draft agreement but also quarantines the file: it contained a nasty surprise: scanned and detected a mali- since Haxor3k's research incious file that would have dicated that LBS LLP used taken over Alex's system. an outdated PDF reader Alex is glad that the firm's with known security issues, antivirus is constantly up- it created a malicious file dating definitions and ac- that could break the protively monitoring activity on gram and infect the comthe network but is worried puter system.
+If the file sucthat Seo Inc. is infected or ceeds, Haxor3k's virus will connect back to Haxor3k's

+fell victim to a phishing at- systems asking for further

+tack. instructions, and Haxor3k

+will be into the firm's infra-

+structure.

-f.
-Require Mandatory Reporting
+(f) Require Mandatory Reporting

-The LSP should consider a requirement for staff to report any suspicious activity noticed on its computer systems, involving either internal or external communications, or any observed attempts to compromise its credentials.
+The LSP should consider a requirement for staff to report any suspicious activity noticed on its computer systems, internal or external communications, or any observed attempts to compromise its credentials (for example, an unexpected Two-Step Authentication notification or a pop-up notification encountered by the staff member).
+Encourage transparency and caution: the sooner the organization is aware of a security incident, the lower its impact.
+Disincentivizing reporting will hinder your firm's security response.